Registered UK charity 328218 - Registered US Non Profit 501c3 - Tax ID: 80 055 654

 Kinker, now 11, has lived most of his life in acute poverty.
 His father, a cultivator scratching a living on seasonal earnings, could not adequately feed his wife and three children.
 In 2015 he brought Kinker to RKVM’s home at Purulia, not too far from their home.
 Kinker is settling well, eating well, gaining confidence.
 He is in Class 2 at school and especially enjoys English.

 Jaya lives at Jain Ashram in Delhi and has been sponsored for six years by Save a Child.
 Now 14 years old, she studies hard.
 Her dream is to be a doctor.
 Meanwhile, in her free time she enjoys dancing, playing the table game carom, and watching Indian movies starring the great actor Shah Rukh Khan.

 All the latest news from Save a Child and the children you support!

 Breaking news!
 Tremendous news!
 We have just learnt that Debadri Sekhar has won a place at the prestigious Indian Institute of Technology – one of India’s best colleges – to do a PhD in zoology.

 Hurray for Sam!
 His peddling determination got him 2000km from Amritsar to Kolkata, raising funds for Save a Child.

 "By cycling along the Grand Trunk Road', Sam says, "I will visit Save A Child's homes in both Delhi and Calcutta, and see first hand not only the problems of extreme poverty but also the ways in which Save A Child actively tackles them."

-See his latest blog here on the ups and downs of traveling in India ending with the joyful Holi festival.
+See his final blog here on the ups and downs of traveling in India ending with the joyful Holi festival.